perl11/perl11-blog/content/p5p-incompetence.md

 # symbols:

-I already mentioned the initial naive and slow implemenation as hash of stashes (stash = symbol table hash). this also leads to surprising language inconsistencies which initially was considered a language quirks, which would be eventually fixed (and it would be quite trivial to fix), but just this year p5p announced suddenly that it will never
+I already mentioned the initial naive and slow implemenation as hash of stashes (stash = symbol table hash).
+This also leads to surprising language inconsistencies which initially was considered a language quirks, which would be eventually fixed (and it would be quite trivial to fix), but just this year p5p announced suddenly that it will never